leomccormack/HO-SIRR/README.md

 ![](SIRR_vs_Ambi_vs_Reference.png)

 The above image depicts energy spectrograms of a 64-channel loudspeaker array RIR, rendered using different methods/configurations using the included 'plot_mch_energy.m' script.
-Here, it can be observed that renderings using the HO-SIRR method more closely resembles the reference with increasing input order, and that it also performs visibly better than Ambisonics (MMD).
+Here, it can be observed that the renderings using HO-SIRR more closely resembles the reference with increasing input order.
+It also performs visibly better than Ambisonics (MMD).

 ## Getting Started